Sustainsys/Saml2/doc/Configuration.md

 the client web browser that will be redirected to the url.
 Specifically this means that using a host name only url or a host name that only resolves on the network of the server won't work.

+####`logoutUrl` Attribute
+*Optional attribute of the [`<add>`](#add-identityprovider-element) element*

+The url where the identity provider listens for incoming logout requests and responses.
+To enable single logout behaviour there must also be a service certificate configured in AuthServices as all logout messages must be signed.

 ####`allowUnsolicitedAuthnResponse` Attribute
 *Attribute of the [`<add>`](#add-identityprovider-element) element*